Eddie-Z/ArtificialIntelligence310/README.md

 CMPT310_PACMAN:
 Objective:
-  Implement BFS, DFS for depthFirstSearch and  breadthFirstSearch functions.
+  -Implement BFS, DFS for depthFirstSearch and  breadthFirstSearch functions.
-  Implement A* graph search in the empty function aStarSearch in search.py.
+  -Implement A* graph search in the empty function aStarSearch in search.py.
-  Implement the CornersProblem search problem in searchAgents.py.
+  -Implement the CornersProblem search problem in searchAgents.py.
-  Implement a heuristic for the CornersProblem in cornersHeuristic.
+  -Implement a heuristic for the CornersProblem in cornersHeuristic.
 Results:
   Using commands in terminal:
     python pacman.py -l tinyMaze -p SearchAgent.